 When Drew was a young guy, I thought he was the craziest man I'd ever met.
 If he didn't end up in jail, Drew would really make an impact with his life.
 Well, he's not in jail and I think that Drew could become one of Canada's premier motivational leaders.
 I really believe that he's got what it takes.

-SATURDAY – In the morning, a café breakfast will be provided.
-Freshly brewed caffeinated beverages and juice, as well as home baked sweet or savoury breakfasts, will be prepared according to your personal choices.
+SATURDAY – In the morning, a nourishing breakfast will be provided.
+(Freshly brewed coffee, tea, juice, home baked pastries, fresh fruit, granola, yogurt, and warm breakfast frittatas.)
 Then, we’ll provide you with nourishing snacks and water for your 2nd section of the Elora / Cataract Trail IN SILENCE.
 (16 KM / 4 hours) .
-One by one, you’ll stop at a beautiful little park by a tiny country church where your personalized café lunch will be provided.
+One by one, you’ll stop at a beautiful little park by a tiny country church where your farm-made lunch will be provided.
 After an hour break as a group IN SILENCE, you’ll begin the 3rd section of the Elora / Cataract Trail IN SILENCE (11 KM / 3 hours).
-When everyone has reached the trail destination for the day, transportation will pick-up your group and take you back to the farm, where the silence ends and you’ll have time to change, freshen up, and relax before a dinner of top cut BBQ’d steak or wild salmon and fresh veggies.
+When everyone has reached the trail destination for the day, transportation will pick-up your group and take you back to the farm, where the silence ends and you’ll have time to change, freshen up, and relax before a dinner of top cut BBQ’d beef and fresh veggie shish-kebabs, wild salmon, and fresh veggies.
 (An abundance of veggies will be available for the non-meat eaters.)
 After everyone is full and content, we’ll gather around the campfire (or under cover if it’s raining) to share our experiences from the day.
 Saturday night will most likely be one of the most peaceful and restorative sleeps you’ve ever had.

 Walking 50 KM in silence during a weekend at SOS Retreats might be the perfect way for you to listen to what needs to be said, done, felt, or believed.
 But walking that far might also sound daunting.
 And being silent for that long might sound impossible!
 If that’s how you feel - good!
 That means that this weekend found YOU.
 I’m not an expert in anything and I’m not here to provide you with “answers'' or explain “The Way”.
 But I will help you with things like - how to briefly interact with people you meet on the trail when you’re practicing the sacred tradition of silence.
 (Because Canadians don’t just walk by each other!)
 As a professional “asker/interviewer” I’ll also help you explore why you signed up for this weekend.
 And hopefully I can help you with some expectation management, to the point where you'll be able to practice compassionate, non-judgmental, self awareness as you walk your own mini Camino.